Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: Predictive power of HEA for thermal observables: Simulation and hardware results

 As alluded to in the previous subsection, the locality of an operator can significantly impact the accuracy of its thermal expectation value estimated with the variationally prepared Gibbs state.
 We have seen that the susceptibility estimates for the 1D \gls{tfim} are noticeably less accurate than the energy estimates across a wider range of temperatures, which could be attributed to the long-range nature of the susceptibility operator.
 To investigate this further, we analyze two-point correlation functions between the spins $i$ and $j$ in the prepared Gibbs states, which are defined as

 Two-point correlations such as $C^z_{ij}$ play a foundational role in many-body physics, as they capture how local fluctuations propagate through the system and reflect the underlying structure of correlations at finite temperature.
-For example, while the 1D \gls{tfim} lacks a true finite-temperature phase transition, it still exhibits a crossover from a low-temperature ordered phase when $h < J$ to a high-temperature disordered phase, which can be captured by the two-point correlations~\cite{sachdevQuantumPhaseTransitions2011}.
+For example, while the 1D \gls{tfim} lacks a true finite-temperature phase transition, it still exhibits a crossover from a low-temperature ordered-like regime when $h < J$ to a high-temperature disordered regime, which can be captured by the two-point correlations~\cite{sachdevQuantumPhaseTransitions2011}.

 In the high-temperature limit, i.e., $\beta \to 0$, thermal fluctuations dominate, and the Gibbs state approaches a maximally mixed state.
 Consequently, spin correlations decay rapidly with distance, and $C^z_{ij}$ vanishes exponentially with $\abs{i - j}$.
 In this regime, correlations are highly local, and the system exhibits minimal entanglement.
 In contrast, in the low-temperature limit, when $\beta \to \infty$, the Gibbs state approaches the ground state of the \gls{tfim}.
 In the ferromagnetic phase ($h < J$), the ground state has long-range order in the thermodynamic limit, but due to the finite system size, $C^z_{ij}$ saturates to a nonzero constant at large distances except at the edges of the chain.
 In the paramagnetic phase ($h > J$), however, the ground state is disordered, and $\ev{\sigma_i^z \sigma_j^z} \sim e^{-|i - j| / \xi}$ decays exponentially even at zero temperature, with a correlation length $\xi$ that diverges as $h$ approaches $J$.
 At intermediate temperatures, the two-point correlations reflect a competition between thermal and quantum fluctuations.
 These features are crucial for assessing the quality of variational Gibbs state preparation, as they can reflect whether the long-range structure and thermal coherence are faithfully captured by the ansatz.